 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a hardcover edition that was published by Delacorte Books for Young Readers on February 12, 2013 and has 304 pages.
+steampunk that was published by Delacorte Books for Young Readers on February 12, 2013 and has 304 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Dark Days, Black and White, Games Creatures Play

 Third in the Iron Codex steampunk series for young adults.
 The story revolves around Aoife Grayson and her driving need to rescue Dean.

 I’m half enthralled with the world that Kittredge has created and half appalled because Aoife is such an idiot.
 She actually believes the wicked people around her!
 She drives me nuts as she keeps going off half-cocked.
 Never examining anything, never checking.
 What makes it worse is Kittredge is so vague in so much of it.
 It’s hard enough making sense of what’s happening, but there’s so little to ground you; you really do need the background that reading the first two in the series — Iron Thorn, 1, and Nightmare Garden, 2 — will give you.
 It is an interesting world Kittredge has created; I just wish she had been more clear.